wszramkowska/TechnicalArt/DevelopmentJournal/Alive Project.md

 - What was the process of completing the task at hand?
 Did you do any initial planning?
 - Did you receive any feedback from users, peers or lecturers?
 How did you react to it?

+#### Planning
+Due to my lack of experience with Unreal I did not want to set myself many aspirational goals which I then might not be able to complete.
+Instead I kept my mechanics simple and aimed for polish.

 <br>